Best & Worst Tesla Model S Years

 Tesla Model S Generations

-The Tesla Model S, introduced in 2012, revolutionized the electric vehicle market with its extraordinary range, performance, and opulent features.
+The Tesla Model S, introduced in 2012, revolutionized the electric vehicle market with its exceptional range, performance, and luxurious features.

-As Tesla’s flagship sedan, it set new standards for electric mobility, offering state-of-the-art technology, such as Autopilot, and a sleek, aerodynamic design that contributed to its efficiency and speed.
+As Tesla’s flagship sedan, it set new standards for electric mobility, offering advanced technology, such as Autopilot, and a sleek, aerodynamic design that contributed to its efficiency and speed.

-Below is a table listing the output of the Tesla Model S from 2012 to the present.
+Below is a table listing the production of the Tesla Model S from 2012 to the present.

 GenerationYears